-In connection with this annual report, as required by Rules 13a-15I and 15d-15(e) under the Securities Exchange Act of 1934, we carried out an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures as of December 31, 2022, our Chief Executive Officer, who is our Principal Executive Officer, and our Executive Vice President of Finance, who is our Principal Financial and Accounting Officer.
+In connection with this annual report, as required by Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, the Company's management, under the supervision of our Chief Executive Officer, who is our Principal Executive Officer, and our Executive Vice President of Finance, who is our Principal Financial and Accounting Officer, carried out an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures as of December 31, 2023.
 In designing and evaluating our disclosure controls and procedures, our management recognizes that any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objectives.
-This assessment included review of the documentation of controls, evaluation of the design effectiveness of controls, and a conclusion on this evaluation.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 This assessment included review of the documentation of controls, evaluation of the design of effectiveness of controls, testing of the operating effectiveness of controls and a conclusion on this evaluation.

-Based upon the evaluation described above, our Chief Executive Officer and Executive Vice President of Finance have concluded that our disclosure controls and procedures that support financial reporting were not effective as of the period ending December 31, 2022 due to material weaknesses described below.
+Our disclosure controls and procedures are designed to provide reasonable assurance that information required to be disclosed by us in the reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the SEC's rules and forms.
+Based upon the evaluation described above, our Chief Executive Officer and Executive Vice President of Finance have concluded that our disclosure controls and procedures that support financial reporting were effective as of the period ended December 31, 2023.